 If you keep asking questions and get to know the vendors, suppliers, professionals and the competition, they will see you as somebody that really wants this to work.
 But I again emphasize the importance of starting out now because this will take months and in some situations, a couple of years to develop into a really great source of capital.
 Now that you have built this network of vendors and colleagues, how do you make the ‘ask’?

 If you did your homework well, you will meet several different types to folks in your interactions.
 Some are there because they want to get in on the deal but don’t have the money.
 Others have the money and want to be active in the deal, and still others have the money, don’t want to get actively involved but want to be a part of this opportunity.
 As I stated in the first article on this, LISTEN to them.
 They will tell you through their conversations exactly how they feel and what capacity they have to support you financially.
 Statements such as ‘I love this industry’ and the whys.
 ‘Man, I wish I knew of a way to expand my market or opportunities here’ is another way of saying I want to get involved.
 Listen to their stories about their families, their financial obligations etc. It is surprising what people will tell you about their personal lives if you will just listen.
 Create your lists; be careful to not get involved with two or more players that lack respect for each other.
 Every now and then ask a probing question such as ‘How would you change this industry at the local level?’
 Believe me, they will respond.
 In some cases they’ll go on for a few hours.
 Listen.
 Even if he doesn’t have the financial wherewithal, he will be asked for an endorsement from the guy to whom you will make the ultimate ‘ask’.
 Remember, in most situations, these are small circles of folks that know and interact with each other.
-So, don’t let on too early of your intentions; you will short circuit the entire opportunity.
+Don’t let on too early of your intentions; you will short circuit the entire opportunity.
 If you do this well, they will ask you if they can invest their capital in your project!

 As you develop your list, pay attention to those folks that are asset rich and have liquidity.
 If they are just straight asset rich, many times it means that it will be difficult for them to turn those assets into cash.
-So focus on the potential candidates with cash resources to help you.
+Focus on the potential candidates with cash resources to help you.
 Once you are ready to make the ‘ask’, it is time to begin the discussions.
 Meet with the potential investor over several occasions and explain your idea.
 Let them ask questions and then do your research and resolve any potential obstructions to the ‘ask’.
 Get them involved in understanding the situation.
 Once on board with the idea, ask them what they think about possibly funding the business.
 This is an indirect ask.
 If they show interest, then let them know that you would like to make a formal proposal in a week.
 This gives them time to commit to you or to turn you away.
 You need a fully committed partner in this for it to work.
 You can’t have them on board and then two weeks later they want their money back.
 Remind them of the pitfalls and potential for loss, you really need a full 100% participation from the investor so that you can move forward without the stress of dealing with someone who is hedging their investment.

 Now that you have made the ‘ask’, bring in a third party usually an accountant and get their opinion on what would be a fair and reasonable deal.
 What type of documents would be required, get some legal advice for both of you.
 The key is to make sure that both of you understand and agree to the deal.
 In law, they refer to this as ‘A Meeting of the Minds’.
 Both of you need to fully understand the reciprocal nature of your agreement.
 You are becoming business partners and the best tool is a well written and fully understood agreement.